papajessie/swcdocs/translate.md

     eqpEmpireWallHealth_name 'Reinforced Wall Bracing'
     eqpRebelArcticHailfire_description 'These IG-227 Hailfire droids have been retrofitted for increased effectiveness in sub-zero temperatures.
 They employ a powerful missle volley, but have light armor and will need protection.' eqpRebelArcticHailfire_name 'Cold-weather Hailfire Droid'
-    eqpRebelArtoo_description "This pair of droids has a knack for getting in and out of trouble.
-Threepio follows his companion into combat as Artoo closes in and disables enemy turrets.
-Upgrading this equipment increases the range of Artoo's disable effect." eqpRebelArtoo_name 'Artoo & Threepio'
+    eqpRebelArtoo_description 'This pair of droids has a knack for trouble.
+Threepio follows his companion into combat as Artoo closes in to disable and damage enemy turrets.
+Upgrading this equipment increases the range of the effect.' eqpRebelArtoo_name 'Artoo & Threepio'
     eqpRebelBarracksSummonHeavy_description 'A guard wave of [c][FFB74A]1 Vanguard[-][/c] will appear from each Barrack shortly after the battle starts.
 Additional guard waves will periodically appear during the battle. [c][FFB74A]Research higher levels of this Guard Reserve to make Vanguards appear more often.[-][/c]' eqpRebelBarracksSummonHeavy_name 'Guard Reserve: Anti-vehicle'